aabbtree77/session-auth-starter/README.md

 ## Introduction

 This is a starter template for a CRUD web app with a session-based authentication.
 It is based on ["Lucia Astro User Name Password" example](https://github.com/lucia-auth/examples/tree/main).
 Node.js, TypeScript, React, Lucia v3, Astro.
+In essense, it is a multi-page application (with a server-side routing and Astro-specific redirects).

 ```sh
 npm install